Effingham Community Schools Home

 Overview

 On Nov.
 5, residents of Effingham County, Illinois will vote on a proposed one-cent county school facilities sales tax.
+The sales tax is for one cent on every dollar spent on qualifying retail purchases.
 If approved by voters, the proposed sales tax would provide additional revenue to all schools in Effingham County.
-The additional revenue could be used for essential safety and security upgrades and other critical needs identified by each district to provide an improved learning environment for students.
 This proposal will give voters a unique chance to improve our schools.

-It provides a source of money for keeping our schools in good condition.
+It provides a source of money for keeping our school facilities up-to-date and in good working condition.
 And we can do so without relying on property taxes.
-It is truly a better way to keep our school facilities up-to-date and in good working condition.
-This proposal just makes sense.
 That’s why more than half the counties in Illinois have passed the County Facilities Sales Tax.

 Protecting our Schools and Community